 Where Blue Meets Green: Bocas del Toro

 Wellness here starts with that geometry.
 Overwater villas give you direct step-to-sea access for swimming, kayaking, or snorkelling among coral heads and seagrass.
-Treatments can happen on your private deck with water underfloor and horizon ahead, or in the Treehouse Spa, suspended high in the canopy with views across treetops to the reef edge.
-Blue (water and horizon) and green (forest and mangroves) are never far from view.
-Emotional balance comes less from a schedule of sessions and more from repeated, easy contact with both elements.
+Treatments can happen on your private deck with water underfloor and horizon ahead, or in our new Treehouse Spa, suspended high in the canopy with views across treetops to the reef edge.
+The Treehouse Spa uses altitude to reframe that relationship.
+Treatments happen above the canopy, where you see both forest and reef edge in a single view and hear insects, birds, and low surf together.

 The Science